andresporras3423/todo-list/README.md

 - Download this project or install running the next command in the terminal: git clone https://github.com/andresporras3423/todo-list.git
 - Move to the folder todo-list
-- In the terminal, run: npx webpack
+- In the terminal, run: npm init
+- In the terminal run: npm run start
 - Open in a browser the index.html file

 #### and deployed to GitHub